prem-muthedath/timer/README.md

 I have re-used the tests in Beck's book.

-###### Benchmarking:
+##### Benchmarking:

 I benchmarked both Beck's timer as well as my refactored version to compare how they preform.
 The complete set of benchmark data are in `notes/benchmaks` folder.
-Both Beck's timer as well as my version report braod but similar variations for methods whose timings increase with collection size.
+Both Beck's timer as well as my version report broad but similar variations for methods whose timings (in nanoseconds) increase with collection size.
 These variations become more pronounced for collection sizes >= 1000.
-Despite these variations, reported timings from my version agree well with Beck's.
+Despite these variations, reported timings (in nanoseconds) from my version agree well with Beck's.

 I did these benchmarks on a Macbook Air mid-2012 running Java 1.7.
 This stuff is quite old, and I suspect the large variations in the data most likely stem from the behavior of the operating system under load.
 If I were to bet on what would be the accurate timings, I would go with the lower values reported.

-###### HOW TO RUN THE TIMING TESTS FROM A TERMINAL:
+##### HOW TO RUN THE TIMING TESTS FROM A TERMINAL:

 1. `cd` to `timer` directory -- the top directory having this `README` file.
 2. If you do not have a `bin` directory, create an empty `bin` directory at the